Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Evans): Show the current interruption of the 12V circuit breaker rail (hard-coded for the 2 specific parts)
 - NEW FEATURE (Alban): For more flexibility during export and also during the edition, the hulls are now displayable PER layer, with different color and thickness for each layer
 - NEW FEATURE (Alban): Support the brick elevation by displaying it on each part if the option is checked on the layer, and save the display elevation property in the BBM file
+- NEW FEATURE #6 (Alban): Save a backup file of the map if the application crash.
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points.
 - BUGFIX (Alban): Fix a crash when duplicating parts very quickly with the ALT key (crash due to delay with the clipboard)
 - BUGFIX (Ludo): If there was an empty description in a part xml file (without language tags, just <Description></Description>) then the connection points of the parts were missing.